 “The Role of the Academy in Preserving a Democracy”.

 Students from diverse backgrounds, particularly women and other underrepresented students are especially encouraged to present their research.
 Research presentations should be original and they must relate to one of the above topics (a-f).
 We seek to feature the research of graduate and undergraduate students across disciplines to recognize outstanding scholarship among students in progress.

 - All submissions must be accompanied by the Submission Cover Sheet.

 - An abstract, using the “Submission Abstract” form is required and must be 250-500 words.
 The abstract should include purpose and background, methods, results, conclusions.
 For graduate and undergraduate students, the Submission Abstract form must be signed off by a faculty advisor who has reviewed the abstract.
 Abstracts without faculty signatures will not be reviewed.

 - Electronic Submissions are required.
-Please send Word Documents (.docx) only to firstname.lastname@example.org.
-(Please indicate Yale Bouchet Virtual Conference Submission in Subject Heading).
+Please send Word Documents (.docx) only to email@example.com.
+(Please indicate Yale Bouchet Conference Abstract Submission in the Subject Heading).

-1. Virtual Oral Research Presentation (individual): 10 minutes for presentation (live) and 5 minutes for questions (live).
+1. Oral Research Presentation (individual): 10 minutes for presentation and 5 minutes for questions.

 2. Poster Research Presentation (individual): poster presenter must be available to discuss their poster during the poster session lasting 1 hour.
 Easels and white foam poster boards (36” x 48”) will be provided.
 Please note that all posters must be removed at the end of the session.